 Dale Whitehead has served Valley Bible Church since 1973.
 Gerry Andersen came to our church in 1981 and has served in a full-time pastoral capacity since 1990.
-Our primary teaching pastor, Cody Jenison was born into Valley Bible Church.
 Even as we add church staff, we have added people with many years of leadership involvement with our church.
 One thing about Valley Bible Church is there are few surprises.
 Staff turnover is not a part of our church, which brings additional depth, experience and consistency to our ministries.

 The longevity of the church staff is not accidental.
 It comes from an attitude of commitment to the local church.
 None are viewing Valley Bible Church as a stepping stone toward a better ministry opportunity but are content to be a part of God's work through Valley Bible.
 Perhaps John 10:12-13 captures this approach, for our staff do not see themselves as hired hands carrying out the work for a paycheck.

 Staff hiring has been limited to church members

 Our conviction is that hiring people from outside our church limits the opportunity to develop leaders from within our church.
 God has blessed our church with quality people who when given the opportunity have developed into deeply committed ministers of God's work at Valley Bible.

 Also, by hiring staff from outside our church we could have elevated the pastoral staff to an unfortunate professional class status.
 However, we feel pastors best serve the church as one of the people, not above the people.
 The doctrine of the priesthood of all believers (1 Peter 2:5) should cause us to not want to further a professional clergy class.
 At Valley we seek to free people from outside employment in order to help them do even more of the ministry they have begun to do.